Flemish Movement: Current Belgian politics

 In the Belgian general election of June 2010, N-VA became the leading party in Flanders and even in Belgium as a whole, polling 28% of the Flemish vote, dwarfing the senior partner of their former cartel, CD&V, which ended at an all-time low of 17.5%.
 The enormous growth of N-VA is generally explained as caused by an influx of "moderate" Flemish voters who do not support the party's eventual aim of Flemish independence but do want consistent and far-reaching reforms with greater autonomy for the regions, something they no longer trust the traditional parties to be able to achieve.
 On the Walloon side, the Parti Socialiste (PS), led by Elio Di Rupo, received an even stronger electoral mandate with 37% of the vote.
 After the election, coalition negotiations started with seven parties: N-VA, CD&V, SP.a and Groen! on the Flemish side, and PS, CDH (nominally Christian Democrat but very much left of centre) and the green party Ecolo on the Francophone side.
-The talks soon ran into serious difficulties, mainly because of the totally opposed objectives of the two victors: the N-VA economically conservative but with a radical constitutional agenda, the PS socialist and very reluctant to agree to any significant reform of the state.
+The talks soon ran into serious difficulties, mainly because of the totally opposed objectives of the two victors: the N-VA economically conservative but with a radical constitutional agenda, the PS socialist and reluctant to agree to any significant reform of the state.
 The ensuing deadlock led to an 18-month government formation crisis.
 In the end, a coalition was formed by CD&V, SP.a, Open VLD on the Flemish side, and PS, CDH and MR on the Walloon side.
-This coalition however does not contain a majority of the Flemish representatives, with only 43 of 88 Flemish seats supporting it.
-This situation has never happened since the split of the political parties into Flemish and Walloon wings.
+This coalition however didn't contain a majority of the Flemish representatives, with only 43 of 88 Flemish seats supporting it.
+This situation had never happened since the split of the political parties into Flemish and Walloon wings.
+The following 2014 election saw large electoral gains for N-VA, mostly at the expense of VB.